Hiroki Midorikawa: 2025: Second Super 500 title, Asian Championships silver

 In men's doubles, Midorikawa and Yamashita reached the semifinals of the Swiss Open in March and the Taipei Open in May.
-On 23 September 2025, Midorikawa and Yamashita achieved a career-high world ranking of No. 25.
+They achieved a career-high world ranking of No. 25 in September.
 The pair concluded the season with a runner-up finish at the Super 500 Japan Masters in November, losing to Kim Won-ho and Seo Seung-jae.